Advertisement

 Whether you are checking tomorrow's weather, following a baking recipe from another country or reading a science article, you will constantly see temperatures in different units.
 Most of the world uses Celsius (°C), the United States often shows Fahrenheit (°F), scientists work with Kelvin (K), and engineers sometimes prefer Rankine (°R).
 This page combines everything in one place so you can convert between all four scales in seconds.

-Type any value in the temperature converter at the top of this page, choose your “from” and “to” units, and the result updates instantly.
-At the same time, the “All Scales” box shows the same value in every unit – ideal if you want to see Celsius, Fahrenheit, Kelvin and Rankine side by side.
+Type any value in the temperature converter at the top of this page, choose your "from" and "to" units, and the result updates instantly.
+The "All Scales" box shows the same value in every unit — ideal if you want to see Celsius, Fahrenheit, Kelvin and Rankine side by side.

 If you often work with numbers, you might also like our Percentage Calculator, Currency Converter or Area Calculator for other everyday calculations.